verhas/pyama/doc/javahandler.md

 placeholders for getters, setters and so on.

 The listing of the fields should start with a line that contains the string `FIELDS`.
-This usually is a comment line like in the sample belov.
+This usually is a comment line like in the sample below.

 The fields have to listed on separate lines, as we usually do when we program on Java.
 There can be comments following the field declaration on the same line to control the